Bright-Plugins/bv-order-status/readme.txt

 Requires at least: 4.8
 Tested up to: 6.0
 Requires PHP: 7.0.0
-Stable Tag: 1.0
+Stable Tag: 1.0.1
 License: GPLv2 or later

 Auto Complete orders for virtual-downloadable products after successful payment or predefine status.

 == Description ==

-The **Order Status Control for WooCommerce** plugin by Bright Plugins helps shop admins complete orders automatically.
+**Order Status Control for WooCommerce** plugin helps shop admins complete orders automatically.
 By default, WooCommerce is auto-complete “downloadable” products but not “Virtual” products.
 This plugin auto-completes virtual products as well.
 It also comes with two more additional cases.

 = Plugin Features: =